 First, a little background: ArcGIS is part of Esri’s Geospatial Cloud ecosystem that allows you to use powerful apps and mapping tools all in a web browser.
 ArcGIS StoryMaps is one of those apps.
 Having an ArcGIS account is the first step to help you collaborate on stories and share them.
 If you’ve never used groups before, or are unsure about their capabilities, now is the perfect time.

-This blog won’t showcase all group settings but will focus on three main workflows and the steps it takes to utilize them.
+This blog won’t showcase all group settings but will focus on four main workflows and the steps it takes to utilize them.
 You’ll do most of this outside of ArcGIS StoryMaps and in ArcGIS instead.
 These workflows also work with ArcGIS StoryMaps collections and if you have a storyteller account.

 - Write a section(s) of a story then hand off to someone else to write theirs (students, co-workers)